-NephCure Kidney International announces a research grant program to support investigator-initiated studies that employ CureGN resources to advance clinical and translational research in glomerular disease.
-The program is open to all scientists, including those within and outside of the CureGN Consortium.
-Proposed projects are limited to those that can be used to generate feasibility data to support additional research aimed toward advancing diagnosis, treatment or cure of human glomerular disease.
-NephCure will provide funding of up to $50,000 direct cost per project after a competitive process to select the TWO most meritorious projects.
+NephCure Kidney International (NephCure), in cooperation with the NIH-sponsored Cure Glomerulonephropathy Network (CureGN), announces a research grant program to support investigator-initiated studies that employ CureGN resources to advance clinical and translational research in glomerular disease.
+The program is open to all scientists, within or outside the CureGN Consortium.
+Proposed projects can include, but are not limited to, those that generate feasibility data to support advancement of promising future studies and projects to develop clinical assays, or protocols, or early phase clinical trials.
+NephCure funds TWO projects for up to $50,000 direct cost per project after a competitive process to select the most meritorious project.
+Wherever possible, proposals should adhere to the guiding principles of the CureGN:

 Pilot project proposals will be evaluated for their compliance with the guiding principles described above.
 The following project characteristics will be considered meritorious if: